energywebfoundation/origin/docs/index.md

 See documentation for the Trade SDK [here](./trade.md).

-### UI Module

-The UI module is the user interface that connects all of the underlying SDKs listed above, and makes them accessible to the end-user as an online EAC marketplace.

-It serves as a demonstration of how easy it is to build an open, transparent, and regulatory compliant market for EACs around the world.

-See the source code for the for the UI module [here](https://github.com/energywebfoundation/origin/tree/master/packages/ui).

 ## Implementing Origin SDKs
 The Origin SDKs are developed to be agnostic of registry and certificate standard implementation.
 Depending on implementation needs, users can implement one or all of the SDKs.
 The [Origin Backend package](#origin-backend) provides authorization and user/organization management, however users can integrate their implementation.
+The User Interface module provides a front-end application infrastructure for the marketplace.

 ## [Origin Backend](./backend.md)
 The Origin Backend is a NestJS application that provides services to manage authorization and user and organization management.
 The Origin Backend application can be used in conjunction with one, several or all of the [Origin SDKs](#origin-sdks) to provide integrated user management and authorization.

 See documentation for the Origin Backend application [here](./backend.md).